lacemap/lacemap.github.io/README.md

 Copy all assets
 ---------------
-This approach assumes some knowledge of HTML an JavaScript and the right to deploy cutom JavaScript on your website.
+This approach assumes some knowledge of HTML an JavaScript and the right to deploy custom JavaScript on your website.
 * Extract `assets` plus `index.html` and/or `NL.html` out of the [download].
 * Open  the `.html` page(s) with your favorite (plain text) editor.
-* Replace the blabla in the `<body>` section, keep at least:
+* Replace the content of the `<body>` section with your own text and apply your own styles, keep at least:

       <div id="map"></div>
       <script>